Secret information transmitted over the network

 The application is detected to transmit secret credentials, like SSH keys, private certificates, or private API keys over the network.

-Secrets can be split into three categories with different risk profiles:
+Secrets can be split into two categories with different risk profiles:

 Recommendation